Connect theory to your professional practice.

 Doctoral Project Areas

-Depending on your career goals, you’ll complete your project in one of the following five areas:
+Depending on your career goals, you’ll complete your project in one of the following three areas:

 - Preparation for clinical specialty